stefan-schubert-sbb/link-deps/README.md

 ```
 - pre: yarn.lock exists or die
-- read relativeDeps from nearest package.json
+- read linkDependencies from nearest package.json
 - doesn't exist? warn & exit
-- for each relativeDep:
+- for each relative dependency:
 - check if target path exists
   - if not, do we have the module from normal install?
   - yes: warn